Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments

 \section{Introduction}

-The computational prediction of chemical processes requires an accurate description of the quantum nature of the molecules involved.
-However, the simulation of quantum mechanical systems on classical computers is a computationally demanding task, as the dimension of the Hilbert space of quantum systems increases exponentially with system size.
-Thus, on classical hardware, exact solutions of the molecular, electronic Schr\"odinger equation are only possible for small systems\cite{Head-Gordon-2008-58}.
+Accurate characterization of electron interactions is vital for the computational design of molecules and requires finding exact solutions of the electronic Schr\"odinger equation.
+Solving Schr\"odinger's equation exactly on classical computers is a computationally demanding task because the dimension of the Hilbert space of quantum systems increases exponentially with system size and the complexity of finding exact solutions scales factorially with the number of orbitals and electrons.
+Thus, on classical hardware, obtaining solutions of Schr\"odinger's equation is only possible for small systems.\cite{Head-Gordon-2008-58}

-There has been increasing interest in quantum computation, a new computing paradigm initially conjectured as an efficient framework for simulating quantum mechanical systems\cite{Yuri-1980,Feynman1982}.
-In the decades since this conjecture was put forward, there has been tremendous theoretical progress towards proving the concept of using a quantum computer for quantum simulations \cite{Lloyd1996}, and early demonstrations of quantum algorithms were implemented\cite{Aspuru-Guzik2005} and tested for the study of molecular energies on a quantum computer \cite{PeruzzoPhotonicPQ2014,HMR2018, OBK2016, KMT2017, IonQWater2017}.
-There has also been accelerated progress in hardware development.
-For example, IBM \cite{IBM}, Google \cite{Google}, Intel \cite{Intel}, Rigetti \cite{Rigetti}, and QCI\cite{QCI} have all developed quantum computing platforms based on superconducting qubits, while IonQ \cite{IonQ} and Honeywell\cite{Honeywell} have developed platforms based on ion traps.
-Google’s achievement on a benchmarking milestone commonly referred to as ``quantum supremacy''~\cite{GoogleQuantumSupremacy2019} is a demonstration of the transitioning of quantum computers away from being merely a theoretical concept.
-Despite this accelerated progress, existing quantum hardware remains error-prone and limited in computing capacity, hence the introduction of the term noisy, intermediate-scale quantum (NISQ) device \cite{NISQ_Preskill2018}.
-Error correction and fault tolerance are the keys to scalable quantum computers.
-However, current devices are both too noisy and too limited in the number of qubits to be able to perform error correction.
-In parallel, while the resources required for simulating quantum systems on quantum hardware can scale better than on classical computers, they still require qubit counts, gate fidelities, and a level of coherence beyond the limitations of currently available NISQ devices.
+In recent years, there has been increasing interest in quantum computation, a new computing paradigm initially conjectured as an efficient framework for simulating quantum mechanical systems.\cite{Yuri-1980,Feynman1982} In the decades since this conjecture was put forward, there has been tremendous theoretical progress towards realizing the concept of using a quantum computer for quantum simulations.\cite{Lloyd1996} Early implementations of quantum algorithms aimed at applications in computational chemistry\cite{Aspuru-Guzik2005} were deployed on quantum computers in order to evaluate molecular energies.\cite{PeruzzoPhotonicPQ2014,HMR2018, OBK2016, KMT2017, IonQWater2017} There has also been accelerated progress in hardware development.
+For example, IBM,\cite{IBM} Google,\cite{Google} Intel,\cite{Intel} Rigetti, \cite{Rigetti} and QCI\cite{QCI} have all developed quantum computing platforms based on superconducting qubits, while IonQ \cite{IonQ} and Honeywell\cite{Honeywell} have developed platforms based on ion traps.
+Google’s achievement on a benchmarking milestone commonly referred to as ``quantum supremacy''~\cite{GoogleQuantumSupremacy2019} demonstrates a transition of the quantum computing field away from a purely theoretical concept.
+Despite the progress of hardware development, current quantum devices are error-prone and have limited computing capacity, hence the introduction of the term noisy, intermediate-scale quantum (NISQ)\cite{NISQ_Preskill2018} to describe them.